 Provide a snappy title for the project (even if it’s a working title).

-Provide the names and contact details of any other key personnel.
+Provide the names and contact details of any other key personnel, possibly including details of who will have ultimate sign off.

 Depending on the size of your organisation and the number of projects/briefs going out, you may also need a project code number.